matthieugomez/EconPDEs.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/matthieugomez/EconPDEs.jl/badge.svg?branch=master)](https://coveralls.io/r/matthieugomez/EconPDEs.jl?branch=master)

-This package provides the function `pdesolve`that solves (system of) nonlinear ODEs/PDEs arising in economic models.
+This package provides the function `pdesolve`that solves (system of) nonlinear ODEs/PDEs arising in economic models (i.e. elliptic PDEs)

 - It is super fast: the underlying algorithm has a quadratic rate of convergence around the solution.
 - It is robust: the underlying algorithm is based on a combination of upwinding and non-linear time stepping (more details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/examples/details.pdf))